drew12k/odin-recipes/README.md

 This website will provide links to some recipes.

-This project will provide knowlege about these recipes and set the site up using Git and GitHub.
+This project will provide knowlege about these recipes and set the site up using Git and GitHub through the command line.